The Interview Process

 Pay attention to the details - It’s the little things that matter and in the case of Skype, little things tend to mount up.
 Make sure you have a strong signal on your computer and that your wireless network doesn’t cut out on you with a slow connection.
 Be sure that your computer also has plenty of battery power too.

 On a computer, your employer's first impression of you is your Skype username and profile picture.
-If you have a cute name, versus a professional one, think about how that reflects on you.
+If you have a silly or inappropriate name, versus a professional one, think about how that reflects on you.
 It is also advisable to keep your account photo professional.
 If you don’t have good microphone, you may want to pair a Bluetooth headset with your computer for better audio.
 If in doubt, make a few test calls to see what the recipient thinks about your sound quality.

 Don't shout, but do speak loudly and clearly.
 Sometimes with video calls there may be a delay with the picture so a clear speaking voice is extremely important.